- Prayer and Worship

 After a period of silence, all stand for the Profession of Faith (67-68, 137), begun by the priest (or, if sung, by the cantor or choir).

-Then, at the chair, the priest celebrant introduces the General Intercessions by inviting the people to pray (71, 138).
-(5) The deacon, or in his absence, another minister, announces the intentions from the ambo or another suitable place (71, 138, 309), and the priest celebrant concludes the General Intercessions with a prayer (71, 138).
-After the concluding prayer to the General Intercessions all sit (139)
+Then, at the chair, the priest celebrant introduces the Universal Prayer (or Prayer of the Faithful) by inviting the people to pray (71, 138).
+(5) The deacon, or in his absence, another minister, announces the intentions from the ambo or another suitable place (71, 138, 309), and the priest celebrant concludes the Prayer of the Faithful with a prayer (71, 138).
+After the concluding prayer to the Prayer of the Faithful all sit (139)

 The preparation begins with the ministers placing the corporal, purificator, chalice (unless it is prepared at the side table), and Roman Missal on the altar (73, 139).
 (6)

 Then the faithful bring the bread and wine forward (along with monetary offerings).

 These are received by the priest celebrant or deacon at an appropriate place (73, 140, 178).

 The priest celebrant says the prescribed prayer while holding the vessel with Eucharistic bread slightly above the altar (141) and only then places it on the altar.
 Meanwhile the deacon pours wine and water into the chalice (178) and hands the chalice to the priest celebrant.
 He then says the appropriate prayer while holding the chalice slightly above the altar (142) and only then places it on the altar.